 “This is another paradigm for online gaming,” says Poard.
 "At the moment this world is very rough and basic - the online side is really limited - but it gives us an idea of a possible future."
 The question arises: how close is this future?

 Since a lot of time and resources are invested not only in creating a prototype of HashCraft, but also in demonstrating its audience around the world, there is a natural curiosity about short-term intentions.
 Ubisoft to create a blockchain.

-Poard says that while the HashCraft experiment is completed, the work on its presentation to the teams Ubisoft hoping to inspire them to bring their applications to the market continues.
-According to him, it is too early to talk about "business models" with games such as HashCraft.
-Monetization may eventually include some type of cryptocurrency, but Poard is not convinced that such a strategy is stable over time.
-“On the other hand,” he says, “NFT can redefine purchases of in-game items,” and the blockchain also offers “new opportunities for the digital supply chain, using smart contracts to manage the distribution of revenue from user-created content.”
+Poard says that while the HashCraft experiment is completed, the work on its presentation to the teams Ubisoft hoping to inspire them to bring their apps to market continues.
+It is too early to talk about "business models" with games like HashCraft, he said.
+Monetization may end up involving some type of cryptocurrency, but Poard is not convinced that such a strategy is sustainable over time.
+“On the other hand,” he says, “NFTs can redefine in-game item purchases,” and blockchain also offers “new opportunities for the digital supply chain, using smart contracts to manage the distribution of revenue from user-generated content.”

 However, all these modelsincome raises important questions, he says.
 “How to manage NFT inflation over time?
 Should they be fleeting?
 How do you manage the decentralized trading of these assets? ”The long-term implications of these decisions have yet to be verified, says Poard.
 And Ubisoft is closely following several startups that are funded by its Station F program, such as Azarus, EverdreamSoft и B2Expandthat explore some of these issues.